katrinleinweber/v0dro.github.io/source/_posts/2018-04-14-setup-emacs-for-latex-editing.markdown

 with emacs 24.
 Put the line `(setq doc-view-continuous 1)` in your init file so that you can scroll through PDFs seamlessly.

+## Writing posters using a0poster

+a0poster is a package for writing scientific posters.

+### a0poster protips

 # Resources

 * [Using auctex with emacs](https://piotrkazmierczak.com/2010/emacs-as-the-ultimate-latex-editor/)